Questions About Our Services

 Yes.
 Parental involvement in treatment is crucial for any client who is participating at any of our Early Intervention Centers and for our Adult Clients where possible.
-Every parent who elects to obtain services from Action Behavior receives some form of Parent Training.
-Please contact us to learn more about the parent training options available nearest you.
+All parents with children in our program will have recurring parent training meetings and several hours of online training videos.

 I want to bring my child to the center, but they attend school during the day.
 Even though I know they need ABA therapy, doesn’t the law say that if they are over six years old they have to be in school?